Azure-Samples/Azure-Confidential-Computing-VMs/Recover CVM from Ubuntu 6_8_0 bug.md

 Update `$vmgsSas` with the contents of `$vmgs_sas_uri` at the top of `get_uki_recovery_key_cmk.ps1` then execute the script in PowerShell, e.g.

+> You may need to login with AzPowershell before running these commands: `Connect-AzAccount -Subscription <sub_id>`

 ```
 ./get_uki_recovery_key_cmk.ps1
 ```